-- The student will be able to demonstrate that they are familiar with the basic concepts and theories in biopsychology. - The student will be able to develop the basic knowledge of functioning of the nervous system as well as the basics of genetics and their impact on behavior. - The student will be able to exhibit a neuro-scientific approach to psychological and behavioral processes.
+- The student will be able to demonstrate that they are familiar with the basic concepts and theories in biopsychology. - The student will be able to develop the basic knowledge of functioning of the nervous system as well as the basics of genetics and their impact on behavior. - The student will be able to exhibit a neuro-scientific approach to psychological and behavioral processes. - The student will be able to understand the physiology of various mental abilities.

-1. Pinel, J. P. J. (2011) Biopsychology, 8th Edition.
-Pearson Education, New Delhi
+- Pinel, J. P. J. (2011) Biopsychology, 8th Edition.
+Pearson Education, New Delhi - Carlson, N. R. (2009) Foundations of Physiological Psychology, 6th Edition.
+Pearson Education

-- 1. Carlson, N. R. (2009) Foundations of Physiological Psychology, 6th Edition.
-Pearson Education, New Delhi. - 2.
-Rozenweig, M. H. (1989).
+- Rozenweig, M. H. (1989).
 Physiological Psychology.
-New York: Random - 3.
-Levinthal, C. F. (1983).
+New York: Random - Levinthal, C. F. (1983).
 Introduction to Physiological Psychology.
 New Delhi: PHI.

-Subject Code PSY146 Subject Title Gene ral Psycho logy LTP 402 Credit 5 Subject Category GE Year 1 st Semester 1
+Subject Code PSY146 Subject Title GENE RAL PSYC HOLO GY LTP 410 Credit 5 Subject Category GE Year 1 st Semester 1